gxlmyacc/vue-asset-loader/README.md

 }
 ```

-then webpack will translate `images/1.png` to `../images/1.png`, this does solve the issues, but wait, if your html has img tag that:
+then webpack will translate `images/1.png` to `../images/1.png`, this does solve the issues, but wait, if your `vue template` section has img tag that:
 ```html
 <img src="image/2.png">
 ```
 webpack will translate `images/2.png` to `../images/2.png`, it leads html load `2.png` failure, so file-loader can't tell the picture from HTML or CSS.
-vue-asset-loader just solving this issues!
+`vue-asset-loader` just solving this issues!
 your webpack config can be like this:

 ```js